 A Site Plan Review application is not required for site plans already approved as part of a site-specific Conditional Use Permit.
 Review and approval of a site development plan associated with Planned Unit Development Plans follows the Site Plan Review process.

-Site Plan Review applications shall include all requirements listed in TMC 18.260 Site Plans and TMC 18.235 Landscape Plans and shall be prepared by a qualified design professional.
+Site Plan Review submittals shall include all items listed below.
+Site Plan content requirements can be found in TMC 18.050 and Landscape Plan content requirements in TMC 18.050 .
+Both shall be prepared by a qualified design professional.
 If a stormwater management report and/or drainage calculations are required these must be signed, sealed and stamped by a professional engineer.
 A Traffic Impact Analysis by a professional engineer may be required by Public Works.

 Site Plan Review & Approval Process

 - A pre-application meeting with a design professional is strongly encouraged prior to submittal of a Site Plan Review application.
 (Contact Annie Driver, 368-3010).
 The purpose of this meeting is to provide for coordination among City staff reviewing agencies to identify and address potential issues with the project prior to submittal of a site plan review application.

 - Applicant submits the following items in both print and electronic (pdf) format to the Topeka Planning & Development Department (email pdf files to firstname.lastname@example.org).
 Submissions are not complete until the elctronic files have been emailed.
 If you have difficulty sending large files, email Kris Wagers for assistance.

 - One folded copy each of the Site Plan, Landscape Plan, Utilities Plan, and Exterior Elevations, along with any other associated plans as determined are needed at the pre-application meeting.

 - If required, electronic copies of Traffic Impact Analysis and Stormwater Drainage Report and/or drainage information.
 Print copies of these documents are not needed.